warrickball/stfc-solar-computing-2025/episodes/data.md

 The units of the density variables is much more difficult to infer, so to save some time I'll just tell you what it is.
-Part of this is based on a difficult to find [data note](https://www.ngdc.noaa.gov/stp/enlil/data_note.html) that links to a plotting script writting in the [Interactive Data Language](https://en.wikipedia.org/wiki/IDL_(programming_language) (IDL), which I used to get some of this information.
+Part of this is based on a difficult to find [data note](https://www.ngdc.noaa.gov/stp/enlil/data_note.html) that links to a plotting script written in the [Interactive Data Language](https://en.wikipedia.org/wiki/IDL_(programming_language)) (IDL), which I used to get some of this information.

-In short, the density in the data files is a *mass* (rather than *number*) density in kg/m³.
+The density in the data files is a *mass* (rather than *number*) density in kg/m³.
-The plots are of *number* density in 1/cm³ and mass is converted to number by dividing my the mass of a proton.
+The plots are of *number* density in 1/cm³ and mass is converted to number by dividing by the mass of a proton.
 So, for example, the number density at Earth is
 ```python
 proton_mass = 1.6726e-27